About Grecon Dolls

 A selection of mid-1940s to early-1950s Grecons with Small Oxford feet.

-I have a quite lot of these Small Oxford feet dolls and they all have the standard “GRECON MADE IN ENGLAND” label, apart from those where the label has been removed or lost.
+I have quite a lot of these Small Oxford feet dolls and they all have the standard “GRECON MADE IN ENGLAND” label, apart from those where the label has been removed or lost.

 4. Peanut Feet (Early 1950s)